 Last month I got another new belly button.
 I was in the hospital.
 For 17 consecutive days, I was tortured, strangled, bled, beaten, starved, hobbled, weighed like cattle, sleep deprived, and connected to more machinery than the Large Hadron Collider.
 My bowels were monitored like the CIA monitors Putin.
 Yes, and I was given yet another new belly-button.
 I don't know why.

 What the heck?
-Although the e
+Although the exact

 Holy week (or Passion Week) has always been especially meaningful to me.
 In my family, Lent was a time to reflect and renew.
 During this time of reflection, I am often brought to tears of humbleness thinking about the sacrifice that was made for me.
 The last week of Christ's life, as told in the Bible, is filled with amazing accounts, leading to the gut wrenching account of betrayal, denial and crucifixion.
 Then ending in the great crescendo of Christ's resurrection.

-This week I attended yet
+This week I attended yet a

 When I was a little boy I thought (as many little boys do) that my Dad had the greatest job in the world.
 He was the sergeant of police for a little town in West Virginia called Nitro.
 My Dad would drive down our street and would turn on the sirens for my friends and I who ran out to wave at him as he passed - such an Opie-like thing to do.
 But at Christmas my Dad had a very important job to perform.
 He was the chauffer of an international celebrity.
 When things were calm in Nitro my Dad would d